If your dog frequently lays or sleeps on your clothes, reasons for that might be:

 Occam’s razor is a philosophical principle that states “The simplest solution is most often the correct one.”
 If you apply that to our current conundrum, you will most likely reach the following answer — our dog makes their own bed because they don’t want to sleep in the one we’ve provided for them.
 That doesn’t necessarily make us bad parents, though, as there are many reasons for dogs to dislike their designated beds.
 Let’s go over some of them.

 Perhaps the issue is with the location of the bed.
-Our dog might be disturbed or scared by what they see, smell, or hear in their sleeping area.
+Our dogs might be disturbed or scared by what they see, smell, or hear in their sleeping area.
 To test if that’s the case, we can try moving the bed to another location in our house.
 In fact, if our dog likes to make their bed at a specific spot, we should place their bed there and see what happens.
 In case that doesn’t work and they continue sleeping on our clothes, then the issue might be the bed itself.

 Lack of Comfort

 Our dog might not find the bed comfortable enough or consider it unworthy for some reason.
-We can fix that by adding more blankets and snuggle materials which would emulate the feel of our clothes.
+We can fix that by adding more blankets and snuggle materials that would emulate the feel of our clothes.
 On the other hand, our dog might find the bed unappealing because of its size or smell, or even because of the sounds it makes.
 In that case, we need to experiment with a different bed.

 If, after all that, our dog still insists on sleeping on our clothes, the answer lies elsewhere.